 The Smoke Bloke.
 Founded by Mike, who has his certificate of chef training and a love for creating smoked foods.
 Over the years he learned the basics of smoking and developed his own style of smoking foods, specializing in fish products.

 Michel Labbé.
 Michel (Mike) was the founder of Options for Homes, a Toronto based non-profit condominium developer that has built over 2,500 homes for low and mid income families.
 Currently Mike is president of Options International a social enterprise that focuses on housing and economic development in Africa and northern Canada.
 Mike provides strategic guidance and is President of First Fish.

 Chris Colombo.
 Chris has a background in business, government service and policy writing as well as local food hub development.
 Chris spent eight months living in Qikiqtarjuaq developing the relationships with Inuit fishermen which have made First Fish possible.
 Chris leads strategic operations and First Fish sales in the Eastern Ontario region.

 Mickayla Labbé.
 Mickayla has a background in Marketing Management, she joined Options International after graduating and was responsible for International sales for their housing developments across Africa.
 Mickayla is now is Director of Marketing and Sales at First Fish and leads the Farmer's Markets and direct sales activities in Toronto.

 Gema Rodriguez.
 Gema graduated with a degree in sustainability and social enterprise.
 She has worked with several organizations in the sustainable development industry over the past 4 years.
-Gema is the Accounting and Administration Manager at First Fish.
+Gema is the Financial Officer at First Fish.